Ishar Bindra: The Jeetish Group of Companies

 The Jeetish Group of Companies began as an importer of primarily women's apparel that catered to major retailers as well as boutiques and local vendors all across the United States.
 The initial product line started with ladies garments such as dresses, skirts, blouses, jump suits and skirt sets.
 In 1984, it began importing crinkle ladies dresses from Greece and became one of the first companies to successfully launch the product in the US, allowing the company to establish a reputation that gave it access to mainstream department and chain stores in the US.

 In 1987, Verinder joined Jeetish.
 Soon after, the company opened a showroom in the main garment district in New York and grew to become a multimillion-dollar company.
 It has become a diversified business with interests in apparel, commodities, real estate, and imports and exports.

 Personal life

-Bindra has been married for the past seventy years to Mrs. Kuljit Kaur, a very religious and pious lady.
+Bindra had been married for the past seventy years to Mrs. Kuljit Kaur.
 They have seven children, seventeen grandchildren, and ten great-grandchildren.
-The children are very well educated and professionally qualified in their respective fields.